swaptacular/swpt_debtors_ui/digital-coin-urls.rst

    ``debtor_info_iri``, ``debtor_info_content_type``, and
-   ``debtor_info_sha256``) confirm the information obtained directly from the digital coin, then the digital coin has been successfully verified, and the user could be allowed to receive payments in the corresponding currency.
+   ``debtor_info_sha256``) confirm the information obtained directly from the digital coin, then the digital coin has been successfully verified, and the user may be allowed to receive payments in the corresponding currency.